 Ladybird beetle larvae are long and flat and are usually covered with little spines, spots and stripes, and resemble tiny alligators.
 Though sometimes erroneously mistaken for pests, they are completely harmless to humans.
 Usually found in or near aphid colonies, they feed voraciously on insects for several weeks, then pupate on leaves.
 Some species produce several generations per year, while others have only one.
 During the summer, all stages may be seen.

 How to Acquire

 In the early 1900’s, literally tons of Asian beetles were collected and shipped to agricultural fields.
 Tragically, over half died during shipments and most of the rest quickly dispersed before the wretched experiment finally ended.
 Today, ladybird beetles are again popular, but beware the ramifications.
 According to Judy and Peter Haggard, authors of “Insects of the Pacific Northwest” (Timber Press, 2006), the commercial exploitation of ladybird beetles involves collecting them while they are hibernating, which can be devastating to their populations.
-“Those innocent-looking mesh bags … in the local garden shop actually represent a cruel and unconscionable practice: ladybird beetles sold in retail stores are usually exposed to high temperatures, low humidity, and no food for weeks.
+“Those innocent-looking mesh bags … in the local garden shop actually represent a cruel and unconscionable practice: Ladybird beetles sold in retail stores are usually exposed to high temperatures, low humidity, and no food for weeks.
 Even if they survive until bought and released, they are often so weakened, they die soon after being released.”
-And the ones that do survive usually quickly disperse to areas other than your yard.
-The bottom line: don’t purchase them.
+And the ones who do survive usually quickly disperse to areas other than your yard.
+Bottom line: Don’t purchase them.